 The ‘Sport of Kings’ was first brought to Great Britain by the Romans.
-Originally a spectacle for the public, racing continued for centuries after their withdrawal as a largely private event.
+Originally a spectacle for the public, racing continued as a largely private event for centuries after the Romans’ withdrawal.
 In the earliest days the owners, the majority of whom were aristocrats, rode their own horses ‘inspired with the thought of applause and hopes of victory’.
 As racing became more organised they tended to employ their grooms, and so the events widened to include servants and their families.
 Thus in contrast to other sports and to Europe as whole, racing meets in Britain saw the intermixing of participant and attendee, commoner and grandee.
 Racing enjoyed royal patronage through successive Monarchs, save for the reign of Elizabeth I when for unknown reasons it fell into disfavour despite her being a keen horsewoman and attending meets at Croydon.

 In the reign of James I, racing returned to favour and the first formal racing meet was held in 1622 between the Marquess of Buckingham and Lord Salisbury at Newmarket.
 Meets grew in popularity from then until being banned by Oliver Cromwell along with other grievous enjoyments such as Christmas and public kissing.
 Charles II restored the ‘sinful’ sport and not only set the first recorded rules for a race, the newly created Newmarket Town Plate but won it himself in 1671, the only monarch ever to do so.